OliverLevy/portfolio-gql/README.md

 ## Headless GraphQl Portfolio

-Here's my portfolio 3.0 made with React Js and GraphCMS.
-I'm using GraphCMS as a CMS to manage my projects and all future projects. <br />
+Here's my portfolio 3.0 made with React Js and GraphCMS.<br/> I'm using GraphCMS as a CMS to manage my projects and all future projects. <br />
 If you think this is cool, which I do, I'd love to get in touch! <br/>